ung0v/ai-sdk-v5-crash-course/exercises/04-context-engineering/04.04-retrieval/problem/readme.md

   - Consider using `<output-format>` tags

 - [ ] Test your implementation
-  - Run the exercise using `pnpm run exercise 04.4`
+  - Run the exercise using `pnpm run exercise`
   - Try different test cases by changing the `TEST_CASE_TO_TRY` value
   - Verify that the output follows your formatting rules and answers the question accurately